 Second, I like to think about what type of image I want.
 For instance, if I am going for something fantastical, I might combine my subject with a term for something that’s visually iconic.

-Some Examples of Words That Help Generate Interesting Outputs
+Some Words for MidJourney Prompts That Can Generate Interesting Outputs

 - Action Figure